Use Kalshi promo code CBSSPORTS for $10 bonus by trading on UFC 328, Chimaev vs. Strickland on Saturday

 Kalshi offers $10 bonus for new users using the Kalshi referral code CBSSPORTS for Strickland vs. Chimaev in the main event of UFC 328 from the Prudential Center in Newark, New Jersey, on Saturday, May 9

-Fight fans have two championship bouts on Saturday's UFC 328 card from the Prudential Center in Newark, New Jersey, on May 9, creating high-intensity battles to take advantage of the latest Kalshi promo code CBSSPORTS to receive a $10 bonus after $10 worth of trades.
-Saturday's main event is for the middleweight title when undefeated Khamzat Chimaev has his first championship defense, taking on former champion Sean Strickland on Paramount+.
-Before their contest, Joshua Van defends his flyweight title against Tatsuro Taira, also in his first championship defense.
-UFC 328 begins at 5 p.m.
-ET in New Jersey with four early preliminaries, followed by four prelims starting at 7 p.m.
-ET and the five-fight main card opening at 9 p.m.
-ET.
+The UFC 328 main card may be light in quantity but certainly not in quality, with two championship bouts, a top-five heavyweight fight and another matchup of top-10 competitors in their class in the five-fight UFC 328 main card on Saturday, providing elite matchups to take advantage of the current Kalshi promo code CBSSPORTS to receive a $10 bonus after $10 worth of trades.
+Khamzat Chimaev defends his middleweight title against Sean Strickland in the main event after Joshua Van defends his flyweight belt against Tatsuro Taira on Paramount+.
+The UFC 328 main card begins at 9 p.m.
+ET, after four early preliminary fights starting at 5 p.m.
+ET and four prelims starting at 7 p.m.
+ET from the Prudential Center in Newark, New Jersey, on Saturday, May 9.
 Sign up for the Kalshi promo code CBSSPORTS, trade $10 and receive your $10 bonus here:

 For the full terms and conditions and how to claim the referral, read our Kalshi referral code review.